plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-Create an order item date by an order item ID and an order date type ID.
+Create an order item date by an order item and an order date type.

 ##### <strong>Parameters</strong>